 Great question!
-A lot of research has been done to prove the benefits of having a doula present during labour.
+A lot of research has been done to prove the benefits of having a doula present during labor.

 In short, having a doula accompany and support you during pregnancy, birth and postpartum increases your positive birth outcomes.

 What does this mean?